awaistahir29/Software-Architecture-for-Mobile-Robot-TIAGO-using-ROS2/README.md

 # Spatio-Temporal Voxel Layer (STVL)
 -------------------------------------------------------------------------------
 ## Introduction
 The [Spatio-Temporal Voxel Layer](https://github.com/SteveMacenski/spatio_temporal_voxel_layer/tree/galactic) is used to update  local and global costmap, using a simulated TIAGO robot.
-We manually atached RGBD Kinect sensor at the head of the TIAGO in the simulation then we needed to perform the transformation with respect to the base_link which has been performed
+We manually atached RGBD Kinect sensor at the head of the TIAGO in the simulation then we needed to perform the transformation with respect to the base_link which has been performed.
-- CPU consumption given different voxel sizes
-- RAM usage given different voxel sizes
-- Other qualitative observations

 Additionally, lab experiments will be conducted on the **TIAGo** robot from **PAL Robotics** to confirm our simulations.

 ## Procedure